 Being familiar with how your breasts look and feel can help you notice symptoms such as lumps, pain, or changes in size that may be of concern.
 You should report any changes that you notice to your doctor or health care provider.

 StayWell Has You Covered

-If you’re a StayWell member between the ages of 50 to 74 years old or is recommended by your doctor for breast cancer screening, know that your StayWell health benefits have you covered.
+If you're a StayWell member between the ages of 40 to 74 years old or if recommended by your doctor for breast cancer screening, know that your StayWell health benefits have you covered.
 Preventative care breast cancer screening services are fully covered by your StayWell health insurance plan.
 Currently, you can receive mammograms at the following medical facilities on Guam:

 Guam Seventh Day Adventist